pcclarke/myd3docs/readme.md

 ![array with ten elements](nesting_color_array.jpg)

 Here the properties are shown by different border styles, and their contents as colors.
-If we were to nest this array by registering the small dotted border as a key, the resulting nested object would look like the following:
+If we were to nest this array by registering the small dotted border as a key, the returned nested object from [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray) would look like the following:

 ![nested object](nesting_color_entries.jpg)

 Now the elements are nested by the value of the small dot key.
 There are three keys, from the three unique values of the dot property.
-Each key has an array of elements that contain a dot property with a value mactching the key.
+Each key has an array of elements that contain a dot property with a value matching the key.
 Notice that the ten elements from the original array have not changed, only they been reorganized into the new key-value hierarchy.

 Here's the same process again, but with Javascript.
 Start with an array containing ten elements, each containing an object that has four properties: